andrebontempo/servidor_debian_12/000_inicio_config_servidor_web.md

    CREATE DATABASE inmemoriambrasil;
    CREATE DATABASE inmemoriambrasilteste;

-   CREATE USER 'user_inmemoriam'@'localhost' IDENTIFIED BY 'senha_secreta';
+   CREATE USER 'user_inmemoriam'@'localhost' IDENTIFIED BY '1234';
-   CREATE USER 'user_inmemoriamteste'@'localhost' IDENTIFIED BY 'senha_secreta';
+   CREATE USER 'user_inmemoriamteste'@'localhost' IDENTIFIED BY '1234';

    GRANT ALL PRIVILEGES ON inmemoriambrasil.* TO 'user_inmemoriam'@'localhost';
    GRANT ALL PRIVILEGES ON inmemoriambrasilteste.* TO 'user_inmemoriamteste'@'localhost';